Nalpeiron/samples-cpp-sdk/README.Windows.md

 * -DVCPKG_TARGET_TRIPLET="x64-windows" *
 Forces CMake’s vcpkg integration to pull libraries from the x64-windows triplet.
 A triplet defines the target architecture (plus CRT/runtime flavor), so this keeps the build and linker aligned with 64-bit Windows binaries.
+If you are targeting another triplet (e.g. `x86-windows`), change both the CMake flag and the earlier `vcpkg install` command to match.

 Replace all placeholder paths (e.g. C:/path/to/vcpkg, Zentitle2_SDK_VERSION) with the actual paths on your system.